Discover the nature park

 Plants

 Its name indicates its size.
-With a height of 30 - 80 cm, the dwarf bulrush (Typha minima) is significantly smaller than other bulrush species.
-Its occurrence is an indication of an intact riverine...
+With a height of 30 - 80 cm, the dwarf bulrush (Typha minima) is clearly smaller than other bulrush species.
+Its occurrence is an indication of an intact river...

 learn more